 - Muscle injuries leading to muscle contractions

-Additionally, secondary injuries due to falls (e.g. fractures, internal injuries) often occur.
-Current brands are injuries of the skin caused by entry and exit of current.
-In case of lightning strikes, a so-called lightning figure in form of a fern-like branching can often be seen on the skin.
+Additionally, secondary injuries due to falls (e.g., fractures, internal injuries) often occur, including injuries to the skin caused by the entry and exit of current (current brands).
+In the case of lightning strikes, a lightning figure in the form of a fern-like branching can often be seen on the skin.

-Self-protection is of top priority when treating patients in cases of electric accidents.
-Before the patient can be rescued from the danger zone, the electric circuit has to be broken off.
-In cases of high voltage accidents, this has to be done by qualified personal.
-The following measures are similar to those against burns.
-Additionally, possible cardiac arrhythmias have to be treated (CPR) and potential other injuries (e.g. fractures) have to be attended appropriately (bone setting, splint)
+Self-protection is crucial when treating patients in case of electric accidents.
+Before the patient can be rescued from the danger zone, the power supply has to be shut off.
+For high-voltage accidents, this has to be done by qualified personnel.
+The management for electrical injuries is similar to that for burns.
+Additionally, possible cardiac arrhythmias have to be treated (CPR), and other potential injuries (e.g., fractures) have to be managed (bone setting, splinting, etc).